tthecoder15/T2A2-API-Webserver/README.md

         user = db.session.scalar(stmt)
 ```

-The stmt variable uses SQLAlchemy's methods (called from the db object) to generate a query statement.
-The statement generates a query requesting each of the values noted in the "User" and specifies the condition that the "id" value must equal the "user_id" value passed in a request body.
-The generated statement is this:
+In the above example, the stmt variable uses SQLAlchemy's methods (called from the db object) to generate a query statement.
+This statement requests every value in the "User" model and specifies the condition that the "id" value must equal the "user_id" value passed in a request body.
+The generated SQL statement is this:

 ```SQL
     SELECT users.id, users.email, users.password, users.first_name, users.is_admin, users.is_teacher